tranquilit/WAPT-Documentation/source/wapt-usage/wapt-windows-update.rst

-The command-line for downloading kb from the client is :command:`wapt-get waptwua-download`, it will scan the current status of Windows against current rules, download missing kb and send the result to server.
+The command-line for downloading kb from the client is :command:`wapt-get waptwua-download`, it will scan the current status of Windows against current rules, download missing kb and send the result to the server.

 If you want to install the pending update(s), use :command:`wapt-get waptwua-install` from the command-line prompt.